Skip to main content

 Introduction

-We all have an upset stomach every now and then.
+We all have an upset stomach every now and then or need to prevent motion sickness.
 But many medicines used for stomach issues, like heartburn, irritable bowel syndrome (IBS), diarrhea or nausea and vomiting, can have drug interactions with alcohol (ethanol).
 What do you need to know?

 Heartburn / GERD

 Cimetidine (Tagamet HB) is an over-the-counter acid blocker used to treat heartburn and gastroesophageal reflux disease (GERD).
-Talk to your doctor before consuming alcohol while taking cimetidine.
-Using cimetidine and alcohol together may increase the effects of alcohol, leading to increased drowsiness and dizziness.
+Using cimetidine and alcohol together may increase the effects of alcohol, leading to increased drowsiness and dizziness, but the overall clinical effects are not known.

-More importantly, if you have digestive tract disease, you may need to avoid alcohol to prevent worsening of your disease or bleeding.
-Talk with your healthcare provider.
+More importantly, if you have digestive tract disease, you may need to avoid alcohol to prevent worsening of your disease or to help prevent bleeding.
+Talk with your healthcare provider before consuming alcohol.

-Metoclopramide (Reglan) increases the motility of the upper gastrointestinal tract and may block dopamine receptors.
-Metoclopramide is an agent used for gastroesophageal reflux disease (GERD), diabetic gastroparesis, and nausea and vomiting linked with cancer treatment, or after surgery, among other uses.
+Metoclopramide (Reglan) is a medicine used for gastroesophageal reflux disease (GERD), diabetic gastroparesis (slow stomach emptying), and nausea and vomiting linked with cancer treatment, or after surgery, among other uses.
+It works by increasing the motility of the upper gastrointestinal tract and may block dopamine receptors found in the central nervous system and brain.

 Irritable Bowel Syndrome (IBS)